16 common life insurance questions answered

 Investing in a life insurance policy can be one of the best investments you’ll ever make when it comes to protecting you and your family’s future.

 However, we’re aware that taking out insurance cover can be confusing at the best of times, especially when you don’t know what to ask.

-That’s why we’ve compiled some of the most common and frequently asked questions by consumers when taking out a life insurance policy in this straightforward and easy-to-read guide.
+That’s why we’ve compiled some of the most common and frequently asked questions by consumers when taking out a life insurance policy.

 Not everyone will need life insurance cover.
 However, if you have people who rely on you for financial support, such as children or a spouse, then a life insurance policy can help to look out for their futures.
 This is particularly true for those who don't already have cover in place through their job or pension plan, or who do not have sufficient cover in place at present.